jameswilddev/react-native-app-helpers/components/createFixedWidthComponent/readme.md

 # `react-native-app-helpers/createFixedWidthComponent`

-Creates a React component which has a fixed width (and fills its container vertically).
+Creates a React component which has a fixed width.

 ## Usage